introgreek/introgreek.github.io/docs/03-homework/homework.md

 ### Part 2
 {: .no_toc }

 Translate the following sentences from English into Greek.
+Make sure to include rough breathings and iota subscripts; all other accents are optional.

 1. The teacher snatched the book of the student.
 2. The citizen spoke to the jurors.